-The college does not desire to replace or duplicate the functions of the local public schools; however, persons may request special admission on a course-by-course, space-available basis.
+The college does not desire to replace or duplicate the functions of the local public schools; however underage students may be considered for admission on an individual, space-available basis.

-- Not completed high school or earned a GED
+- The individual has not completed high school or earned a GED.

 Director of Advising and Running Start:

-- Obtain an official transcript from your high school.
+- Provide an official transcript from the student’s high school.

-- In some cases, it may be necessary for the underage student to meet with the course instructor to determine if admission is appropriate.
+- In some cases, the student may be required to meet with the course instructor to determine if admission is appropriate.

-- Makes no special allowances or accommodations to students because of their age.
+- Makes no special allowances or accommodations to students because of age.

-- Does not grant parental access to a student’s educational records without the written consent of the student.
+- Does not grant parental access to a student’s educational records without written consent from the student.

 - Holds all students accountable to the same high academic and disciplinary standards.

-- Reserves the right to request additional information and/or deny any underage petition.
-The terms and conditions of this petition are in compliance with Policy 305.
+- Reserves the right to request additional information and/or deny any underage enrollment.
+The terms and conditions of the Underage Admission Exception to Policy are in compliance with District Policy 305.